shahirahbar/SIEM-Logging/README.md

 ## Stage 3:

-This stage should also be completed by the end of the first 4 months of setup.
+**note:** This stage should also be completed by the end of the first 4 months of setup.

 - All databases
 - Network services